eezstreet/SWATEliteForce/README.md

 - Fixed SEF bug: SWAT officers using full auto; suspects not using full auto
 - Fixed SEF bug: Handcuffs not playing sound properly and popping back up during use
 - Fixed SEF bug: Civilians can trigger traps
-- Fixed SEF bug: Manager on Meat Barn having glasses on backwards
+- Fixed SEF bug: Manager on Meat Barn having glasses on backwards (special thanks to sandman332 for this fix)
-- Fixed SEF bug: Office workers on Department of Agriculture having broken morale levels
 - Fixed SEF bug: Bullets that lose all of their momentum due to drag cause bleeding/impact effects
 - Fixed SEF bug: Less Lethal Shotgun, Grenade Launcher causing penalties when it's not supposed to
 - Fixed SEF bug: Log being spammed with messages about trap penalties